johannesrosenberger/UrWerk-Repo/README.md

 # UrWerk-Repo
-The repository contains partial results of the Fraunhofer pilot project "UrWerk", the aim of which was to develop a framework for customised material data spaces that map the complex history of materials in the form of a network graph.
+The repository contains partial results of the Fraunhofer pilot project "**UrWerk**", the aim of which was to develop a framework for customised material data spaces that map the complex history of materials in the form of a network graph.

 ![Data mapping and integration workflow applied in the use case 100Cr6 process history by combination of several software tools, connected by the scripts of GDTool](https://github.com/johannesrosenberger/UrWerk-Repo/blob/main/supplementary_material/data_mapping_and_integration_workflow.png?raw=true)